9aia/thal/pm/BACKLOG.md

 Low priority:

+- Add auto-migration for the database on deploy
 - Improve logging
+- Add client-side error tracking
 - Change forms to another platform that supports localization
 - Remove unused files/code
 - Use inferred schemas as DTOs